tcampbe/NG421_wk2_day1_OnlineStore/README.md

 ```
 * Use this interface where appropriate

+### TypeScript
+* Apply types to appropriate places: argument types, function return types, class property types
+* Import and use the Product interface where needed

 ### ProductService
 * Create a new service for `product`
-* Create a property on this class for `shoppingCart` which is an array of Products
+* Create a property on this class for `shoppingCart` which is an Array of Product
-* Create a property on this class for `products` which is an array of Products
+* Create a property on this class for `products` which is an Array of Product
 * Import products from `products.ts` and assign it into the products property
-* Create a method for `getProducts`
+* Create a method for `getProducts` with return type `Array<Product>`
-* Create a method for `getShoppingCart`
+* Create a method for `getShoppingCart` with return type `Array<Product>`
-* Create a method for `addToCart` that takes a product and pushes it to the shopping cart array
+* Create a method for `addToCart` that takes an argument product of type `Product` and pushes it to the shopping cart array
 * Make sure to import the service and add to the providers array in `app.module.ts`.
 The generator might not do this.

 ### app.component.ts
-* Create a property called products
+* Create a property called products of type `Array<Product>`
 * Implement a constructor and `ngOnInit`
 * Implement dependency injection to get the `ProductService` into a property called `productService`
 * In `ngOnInit` call `this.productService.getProducts` and assign it into the `products` property.